-The transactions with the related parties are made on term equivalent to those that prevail or arm's length transactions.
-The assessment is under taken each financial year through examining the financial position of the related party and in the market in Crame Holand. which the related party operates.
-All Outstanding balances will be settled in cash.
+The transactions with the related parties are made on term equivalent to those that prevail in arm's length transactions.
+The assessment is under taken each financial year through examining the financial position of the related party and in the market in which the related party operates.
+All Outstanding balances will be settled in cash,